psykomal/kvrs/README.md

 ## Future Scope

+- [ ] Enhance docs with benchmarks and steps to run
 - [ ] Implement Lock-free KV Store
 - [ ] Bring in Async Rust
 - [ ] Multi-raft Support